Aligning Large Language Models with Representation Editing: A Control Perspective: Further Analysis

 \subsection{Generalization to a new input distribution}

 An important question is how our method can generalize to a new input distribution different from the value function is trained on.
-To investigate this question, we further test on a out-of-distribution (OOD) dataset \texttt{HarmfulQA}~\cite{bhardwaj2023red}.
+To investigate this question, we further test on a out-of-distribution (OOD) dataset \texttt{HarmfulQA}~\cite{bhardwaj2023red} with the value function trained on \texttt{HH-RLHF}.
 The test split of \texttt{HarmfulQA} contains harmful questions to evaluate language model performance against red-teaming attempts.
 We focus on the \texttt{GPT-4} evaluation since the reward model will not be accurate for the OOD data.
-We compare \ours + promoting with other test-time alignment methods + prompting. \Cref{fig:ood} presents the results.
+We compare \ours + Prompting with other test-time alignment methods + Prompting. \Cref{fig:ood} presents the results.
 As illustrated, \ours + Prompting achieves the highest performance in terms of the \texttt{GPT-4} win rate on both \texttt{Vicuna-7B} and \texttt{Falcon-7B}.
 This is an important ability especially when we want to deploy the LLM in the open world.